snikproject/blog/_posts/2017-06-01-qualitycheck.md

 </div>
 </div>

-<h3>Missing subClassOf</h3>
+<h3>Missing superclass</h3>
 <div>
 <h4>Situation</h4>
-For easier exploration, visualization and understanding, we want to group all our classes in a more or less balanced subclass tree.
+For easier exploration, visualization and understanding, we want to group all our classes in a more or less balanced tree based on the subclass/superclass relation.
 <h4>Problem</h4>
 Some classes don't have a specified superclass and thus are not connected to the rest of the hierarchy.
 <h4>Solution</h4>
-Because nearly all have a subtop statement, we use this automatically to add a subClassOf statement to the graph <code>http://www.snik.eu/ontology/virtual</code> for classes that don't have one already.
+Because nearly all have a subtop statement, we use this automatically to add a superclass statement to the graph <code>http://www.snik.eu/ontology/virtual</code> for classes that don't have one already.
 As this create a very unbalanced tree, you can display those classes below and try to find a more specific superclass for them.
 <br/>
 <input type="button" id="sgvizler-button-missingsuperclass" value="List Classes with Missing Superclass" />